Notified resource consents

 Anyone can make a submission supporting or opposing an application within 20 working days.

-If we receive submissions against the proposal and people want to be heard, we will hold a hearing.
+If we receive submissions against your proposal and people have indicated that they want to speak about their submission, we will hold a hearing.

 Notified applications for resource consents take around